 High Risk Of Electrocution Deaths For New Jersey Shipyard Workers

-Not only do plant employees and construction workers also face electrocution risks on a daily basis, but New Jersey’s port employees also face an even higher risk of electrocution-related fatalities due the close proximity of water to the working environment New Jersey’s large shipyard workforce faces these serious hazards on a regular basis.
+Not only do plant employees and construction workers face electrocution risks on a daily basis, but New Jersey’s port employees also face an even higher risk of electrocution-related fatalities due to the close proximity of water to the working environment.
+New Jersey’s large shipyard workforce faces these serious hazards on a regular basis.

 As electrocution death benefit lawyers, our firm understands the potential for electrical shock is much greater for those workers employed in shipbuilding and maritime repair.
 Metal decking and near-constant wet working conditions only serve to boost the risk for electric shock injuries and possible electrocution deaths among workers in the shipping industry.